 And trust is significantly important whether it be between coworkers or those in authority over us, friends, parent/child, family, and especially in marriage.

-Trust is based on the integrity of two people; that is, truth is not just what is said, it is established or shaken by whether or not the actions that follow correspond with those words spoken or implied.
-It is the intention of the heart to either bring something into the open or or keep it in the shadows.
+Trust is based on the integrity of two people; that is, truth is not just what is said.
+It is established or shaken by whether or not the actions that follow correspond with those words spoken or implied.
+It is the intention of the heart to either bring something into the open or or keep it in the shadows, to reveal or conceal.

-Trust is further shaken when truth is known to the one deceived yet no attempt is made by the other to bring it to light; rather, the greater effort is made to keep it in the dark and, if possible, bury it further.
+Trust is shaken when truth is known, as the proverbial “elephant in the room,” yet no attempt is made to bring it to light; rather, the greater effort is made to keep it in the dark and, if possible, bury it further.

 I’ve seen both at work through many in workplaces, among friends, in families, and in marriages.

 I rejoice when every effort is made to maintain vows and promises among people so that the character, not just the reputation, of another is the very foundation of their choices in both their private and public actions and trust is never shaken.
 It is a beautiful picture of intentionally choosing the “kingdom of God over the kingdom of self” as Paul David Tripp says.
-It is a delightful display of loving God and loving another so well as to deny self and the draw to “me-centered” desires.
-And trust is strengthened.
+It is a delightful display of loving God and loving another so well as to deny self and the draw to “me-centered” desires and choices.
+And trust is solidified.

 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
 John 10:10